pleiszenburg/abgleich/README.md

 `abgleich` uses Python's [type hints](https://docs.python.org/3/library/typing.html) and enforces them with [typeguard](https://github.com/agronholm/typeguard) at runtime.
 It furthermore makes countless assertions.

 The enforcement of types and assertions can be controlled through the `PYTHONOPTIMIZE` environment variable.
 If set to `0` (the implicit default value), all checks are activated. `abgleich` will run slow.
 For safety, this mode is highly recommended.
-For significantly higher speed, all type checks and most assertions can be deactivated by setting the `PYTHONOPTIMIZE` to `1` or `2`, e.g. `PYTHONOPTIMIZE=1 abgleich tree config.yaml`.
+For significantly higher speed, all type checks and most assertions can be deactivated by setting `PYTHONOPTIMIZE` to `1` or `2`, e.g. `PYTHONOPTIMIZE=1 abgleich tree config.yaml`.
 This is not recommended.
-You may want to check if another tool has altered this environment variable already by running `echo $PYTHONOPTIMIZE`.
+You may want to check if another tool or configuration has altered this environment variable by running `echo $PYTHONOPTIMIZE`.